skiwithpete/alarmpi/README.md

   sudo apt-get install python-feedparser mpg123 festival  pyvona

+*otional packages (not all commands will work in all environments):

+  sudo apt-get install pyvona

 ** YOU MUST USE RAMFS to avoid wear on your card and to enable Google Voice.

   sudo mkdir -p /mnt/ram